When Is PEP Recommended for HIV? A 72-Hour Exposure Guide

 Sexual assault is an urgent-evaluation scenario because the details may be incomplete, tissue injury may be present, and the exposure can be high risk.
 This is exactly the kind of situation where the standard move is to seek immediate medical assessment rather than trying to calculate everything alone.

-Blood or genital fluid to mucosa or non-intact skin, if the source risk is high enough
+Blood or genital fluid to mucosa or non-intact skin

 CDC guidance focuses on substantial-risk exposures to mucous membranes, non-intact skin, or the bloodstream.
 In other words, the issue is not just whether there was contact, it is whether the contact created a realistic path for transmission.